 Only the individual counts.
 He alone feels, vibrates, suffers.
+All the rest is secondary to him.

 Society is always the enemy of the individual.
-We robel against: noral and naterial servitude, against the customs, the Weverybody does it" of imbecilic public opinion.
-We want to live, love, work in our own way, as we please, without depending on anyone and we have the right because we do not inconvenience the tastes and aspirations of our neighbour.
+We rebel against morel and material servitude, against the customs, the "everybody does it" of imbecilie public opinion.
+We want to live, love, work in our cwn way, as we please, without depending on anyone and we have the right because we do not inconvenience the testes and espirations of our neighbour.